View of Port IsaacPort Isaac , United Kingdom

 The very settlement of Port Isaac, which can be seen online, dates back to the 18-19th centuries, when its prosperity was associated with local coastal shipping and fishing.
 In addition to corn, the port in the webcam handled cargoes of coal, wood, stone, ore, limestone, salt, pottery and heavy goods, which were transported through its narrow streets.

-The sardine fishery was especially active in Port Isaac, it began before the 16th century.
+The sardine fishery was especially active in Port Isaac, shown online, it began before the 16th century.
 In 1850, 49 fishing vessels and 4 fish cellars were registered.
 And today fishermen work hard here, catching fish, crabs and lobsters.

 The historic center of Port Isaac in this webcam was declared a protected area in 1871.
 In 2008, the North Cornwall District Council reviewed and approved a detailed assessment document for the Port Isaac Conservation Area with development of an appropriate management plan for the protected area.
 There are about 90 buildings in the village that are included in a special protected list.